 Give your dog an invigorating and mentally stimulating exercise during winter by taking a short hike.
-Even if spring is just around the corner, there's still some great winter hiking to be had!
-If you’re looking for a place to start, the Sploot team rounded up the best dog friendly hikes near Denver during winter.
+Even if spring is just around the corner, there's still some great winter hiking to be had.
+If you’re looking for a place to start, the Sploot team rounded up the best dog friendly winter hikes near Denver.

 Quick Notes About Hiking on Dog Friendly Trails During Winter